citrez/Everything-I-Know/python/README.md

 [Intro to pyenv](https://realpython.com/intro-to-pyenv/)

-Use pyenvs for using different python versions both globally and locally in directories/projects.
+Use pyenvs for using different python versions both globally and locally (in directories/projects).
 What if you are working on a project that supports lots of versions of python, and you want to test out how it will work with a different version. pyenv lets you quickly and easily switch between different instances of python.

 Why use pyenv?
 It is a great tool for managing many versions of python, meaning you can easily try out new language features.